prebid/prebid-cache-java/README.md

 sudo systemctl start redis
 sudo systemctl start aerospike
 ```
 Alternatively, you may start DB as Docker image.
-But before you should install [Docker Engine](https://docs.docker.com/engine/install/), if you don't have one.
+You should install [Docker Engine](https://docs.docker.com/engine/install/) if you don't have one.

 (2.1) Redis via Docker
 1. Pull [Redis docker image](https://hub.docker.com/_/redis) of an appropriate version